dczzzzzdc/Leetcode-CSharp-Solution-/README.md

 # Leetcode-CSharp-Solution-
-# Thank you for downloading, it is absolutely free to use at any purpose
+# Thank you for support!
 # Enjoy Leetcoding!